Methodius of Olympus

-Saint Methodius of Olympus (Μεθόδιος) (died c.
+Methodius of Olympus (Μεθόδιος) (died c.
 311) was an early Christian bishop, ecclesiastical author, and martyr.
 Today, he is honored as a saint and Church Father; the Catholic Church commemorates his feast on June 20.

 Life

 Few reports have survived on the life of this first systematic opponent of Origen; even these short accounts present many difficulties.
-Eusebius does not mention him in his Church History, probably because he opposed various theories of Origen, thus Saint Jerome provides the earliest accounts of him.
+Eusebius does not mention him in his Church History, probably because he opposed various theories of Origen, thus Jerome provides the earliest accounts of him.
 According to him, Methodius suffered martyrdom at Chalcis at the end of the newest persecution, i.e., under Diocletian, Galerius or Maximinus Daia.
 Although he then adds, "that some assert", that this may have happened under Decius and Valerian a, this statement (ut alii affirmant), adduced even by him as uncertain, is unlikely, given that Methodius also wrote against the Neoplatonic philosopher Porphyry (234–305).